trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 `COMMAND_WRAPPER_CONFIG`

 :   Contains a file path to subcommand configuration file.
-Subcommand may it
+Subcommand may
-    entirely, but if subcommand is using it then it has to correctly handle the case when the configuration file doesn't exist.
+    ignore it entirely, but if subcommand is using it then it has to correctly handle the case when the configuration file doesn't exist.
 It's up to individual subcommand to decide which of these scenarios it will use if the configuration doesn't exist:

     1. Use hardcoded defaults.
 Subcommand may generate the configuration file with these defaults.
 If it does so then the user must be notified by a message that it was done so.
 Such message is subject to verbosity setting (see `COMMAND_WRAPPER_VERBOSITY`), i.e. if verbosity is set to `silent` then the message is not actually printed.